|

 - The primary structure of proteins is read from the N-terminus to the C-terminus.

-- secondary structure of proteins
+- Secondary structure of proteins

 - Secondary structure = repetitive motifs formed by backbone interactions.